SaintFenix/Awesome-BSD-Ports-Programs-And-Projects/README.md

 Because of this difference and because BSD is built around an entire ecosystem from the start, it has an excellent history of documentation for its various functions, both in the Kernel, and with its programs.

 For the average UNIX user, it will seem very familiar in many ways, and learning BSD from Linux or other UNIX based Operating Systems will be fairly straightforward, with nearly all of the most common UNIX friendly tools and shells are available for the user.

+Here is a more in-depth guide to the differences: [How Linux, BSD, UNIX, and macOS Relate to Each Other.](https://github.com/jdrch/Hardware/wiki/How-Linux,-BSD,-UNIX,-and-macOS-relate-to-each-other#non-certified-but-mostly-posix-compliant-oses)

 #### What are the differences between Packages and Ports?
 <div align="center">